epfl-ada/ada-2024-project-adaventure/Readme.md

 Do we need to use all the data?
 Yes/No?

 Definition of time out -  Can we assume if enough clicks then time out game was too hard to finish?

-### Additional things:
-GitHub repository should be well structured and contain all the code for the initial analyses and data handling pipelines.
-Please use linked repository in description as a template

-Notebook presenting the initial results to us.
-We will grade the correctness, quality of code, and quality of textual descriptions.
-There should be a single Jupyter notebook containing the main results.
-The implementation of the main logic should be contained in external scripts/modules that will be called from the notebook